Why a public debate is required to define and implement “fairness” in insurance pricing

 In actual fact, risk rating is not standard in all insurance markets.
 For example, some (admittedly less “sophisticated”) markets price on standard market tariffs.
 Life insurance and annuities are generally not individually rated and the UK health ‘insurance’ system is paid for out of taxation.

 This is a point which only public policy can solve.
 If any ‘benevolent’ insurer standardised rates across the portfolio, it would quickly find itself selected against as competition poaches overpriced attractive risks.
 This is being done in the US, for example, where insurers cherry-pick against the National Flood Insurance Programme, a federal insurance product.
 Any national programme therefore only works if competition is banned, which does not sit well with capitalism.

 Any system based on risk rating will lead to skews in the market for two reasons: differences between two otherwise similar types of customer and extreme profiles.
 On the former, public policy has already laid down some parameters in this regard.
 For example, long-established US “redlining” laws prevent insurers from using certain characteristics such as race in their pricing.
 In 2012 the EU introduced the Gender Directive which prevented insurers from using gender as a pricing factor.

 But what about the examples we cited in the previous section?
-Should age and profession also be protected characteristics?
+Should age and profession also be protected characteristics in insurance pricing?
 Public policy has merely scratched the surface of this debate.